Istro-Romanians: Origins and arrival

-The first mention of a Romance-speaking population in Istria during the Middle Ages dates back to 940 when the Byzantine emperor Constantine VII reported in his De Administrando Imperio that there were Romance peoples which called themselves Romans although they did not come from Rome.

-Theories about the Istro-Romanians descending from a Roman indigenous population in Istria were initially supported by Italian and some Romanian researchers.
+The first mention of a Romance-speaking population in Istria during the Middle Ages dates back to 940 when the Byzantine emperor Constantine VII reported in his De Administrando Imperio that there were Romance peoples in the peninsula which called themselves Romans although they did not come from Rome.
+Theories about the Istro-Romanians descending from a historical Roman population in Istria were initially supported by Italian and some Romanian researchers.
 However, this point of view is now refuted due to the similarities of the Istro-Romanians with the Romanians from the west of Romania and the Timok Valley and the differences with the geographically close Dalmatian language (now extinct).
-There are now supporters of another idea referring only to the inhabitants of the village of Žejane, according to which they would have nothing to do with the Romanians, but with the descendants of the Proto-Croats, who could be of Indo-Iranian origin.

-However, two dominant theories are distinguished.
+Two other dominant theories are distinguished.
 According to the theory of the Romanian philologist and linguist Ovid Densusianu, the Istro-Romanians originate from the southwest of Transylvania and Banat, and would have emigrated from there between the years 1000 and 1400.
 He bases this theory on language traits, for example, the simple intervocalic rhotacism (sound change that converts one consonant into a "R-like" sound) of [n] ([n]> [r]) in the words of Latin origin, as in the Țara Moților dialect in Romania.
 In addition, there are Istro-Romanian popular stories about their arrival in Istria during the Middle Ages.
 According to local legends, there were seven caravans that came from Transylvania and settled in Istria, six south of the Učka and one north of it.
-This theory is also embraced by other scholars like Vasile Frățilă.
+This theory is also embraced by other scholars like Vasile Frățilă, Iosif Popovici and Goran Filipi.
 Other authors say that the Istro-Romanians migrated much earlier, in the second half of the first millennium, before the start of the Hungarian influence on Romanian, since the Istro-Romanian language does not have these influences.

-Another theory, that of the Romanian linguist and philologist Sextil Pușcariu, claims a south Danubian origin for the Istro-Romanians, specifically in current Serbia, but with contact with the Romanians at the west of Romania.
-He places their separation from the other Balkan Romance peoples in the 13th century.
+Another theory, that of Romanian linguist and philologist Sextil Pușcariu, claimed a south Danubian origin for the Istro-Romanians, specifically in current Serbia, but with contact with the Romanians at the west of Romania.
+He placed their separation from the other Eastern Romance peoples in the 13th century.
 With distinctions as to the exact location, Pușcariu's theory is also adopted by several scholars.
 There is also an intermediate theory belonging to Elena Scărlătoiu suggesting that the "great mass of Istro-Romanians" came from several nuclei in the center, west and northwest of Transylvania, as well as from the south of the Danube, namely, the area between the Timok Valley and Prizren.